 What should I do if a spill causes the finish to peel or bubble?

-Peeling, bubbling, or wrinkling usually indicates that the finish has been chemically affected or the wood underneath has swelled.
+Peeling, bubbling, or wrinkling usually indicates that the finish has been chemically affected or that the underlying wood has swelled.
 Do not pick or scrape at the area.
 Document the damage with photos and contact a furniture restoration professional.
-Spot refinishing or a full top refinish may be required, especially on high value pieces.
+Spot refinishing or a full top refinish may be required, especially on high-value pieces.

 Is it safe to use commercial wood cleaners after a spill?